CEM Benchmarking’s 2026 study also reveals allocations, returns, volatility, and risk-adjusted performance of 12 asset classes over 26 years.

 Conclusion

-The CEM analysis concluded that over the 25-year period of study covering the years 1998 through 2022, REITs had the second highest average annual net return and relatively low correlations with other asset classes, implying good diversification benefits and strong risk-adjusted returns.
+The CEM analysis concluded that over the 26-year period of study covering the years 1998 through 2023, REITs, on average, outperformed private real estate by nearly 2%.
 The study also found that REITs outperform private real estate in all ownership style excluding internally managed direct.